blurgyy/tinytools/README.md

 # tinytools

 A collection of tools that enhance your experience in shell.
+This provides an executable named `tt`, which in turn provides the following utilities (more to be added):

+- `bak`: Append a tilde \(\~\) to the names of given files/directories.
+- `gr`: Get the nearest git root above current working directory (if it exists).

 ## Installation